sepanc/O365-Web-Directory/README.md

 4. Using the **Manage Manifest** button, upload the updated manifest file.

-Open **app.js** and fill in your tenant information and Azure application client ID in the *tenant* and *cliendId* variables, respectively.

 <a name="run-the-sample"/>
-### Run the sample
+### Run the app

+First, open **app.js** and fill in your tenant information and Azure application client ID in the *tenant* and *cliendId* variables, respectively.

-You will install the necessary dependencies and run the sample via the command line.
+Next, you'll install the necessary dependencies and run the sample via the command line.
 Begin by opening a command prompt and navigating to your local repository's root folder.
 Once there, follow the steps below.

 1. Install project dependencies by running ```npm install```.
 2. Now that all the project dependencies have been installed, start the development server by running ```node server.js``` in the root folder.